MicrosoftDocs/fabric-docs/docs/get-started/copilot-data-factory-privacy-security.md

 Here are the current limitations of Copilot for Data Factory:

-- Copilot is unable to perform transformations or explanations across multiple queries in a single input.
-For instance, you cannot ask Copilot to "Capitalize all the column headers for each query in my dataflow."
+- Copilot can't perform transformations or explanations across multiple queries in a single input.
+For instance, you can't ask Copilot to "Capitalize all the column headers for each query in my dataflow."
-- Copilot does not understand previous inputs and cannot undo changes after a user has committed a change when authoring, either via user interface or the chat pane.
-For example, you cannot ask Copilot to "Undo my last 5 inputs."
-However, users can still leverage the existing user interface options to delete unwanted steps or queries.
+- Copilot doesn't understand previous inputs and can't undo changes after a user commits a change when authoring, either via user interface or the chat pane.
+For example, you can't ask Copilot to "Undo my last 5 inputs."
+However, users can still use the existing user interface options to delete unwanted steps or queries.
-- Copilot cannot make layout changes to queries in your session.
+- Copilot can't make layout changes to queries in your session.
 For example, if you tell Copilot to create a new group for queries in the editor, it doesn't work.
-- Copilot may produce inaccurate results when the intent is to evaluate data that is not present within the sampled results imported into the sessions data preview.
+- Copilot may produce inaccurate results when the intent is to evaluate data that isn't present within the sampled results imported into the sessions data preview.
 - Copilot doesn't produce a message for the skills that it doesn't support.
 For example, if you ask Copilot to "Perform statistical analysis and write a summary over the contents of this query", it doesn't complete the instruction successfully as mentioned previously.
 Unfortunately, it doesn't give an error message either.

 ## Data use of Copilot for Data Factory